jacksegal/google-compute-snapshot/README.md

 For example:

     ./gcloud-snapshot.sh -a "my-service-account@test9q.iam.gserviceaccount.com"

+### Project ID
+By default snapshots are created with the default gcloud project id.
+To use a custom project id use the -j flag:

+    Usage: ./gcloud-snapshot.sh [-j <project_id>]

+    Options:

+       -j  Project ID to use.
+           Blank if not set [OPTIONAL]

+For example:

+    ./gcloud-snapshot.sh -j "my-test-project"

 ### Dry Run
 The script can be run in dry run mode, which doesn't execute any create / delete commands, and prints out debug information.